NunoSempere/clarivoyance/list/index.md

 - ★ How many frames of a game will the leading system need to solve the Arcade Learning Environment in 2023, 2024, 2027?[^9]

 - ★★★ (UF) How much risk of extinction/permanent takeover by AI comes from the first training run of 10/100/1000/10k/100k the size of that used to train GPT-4?
-  - Question resolution details: This is more of a modelling question, and thus might be more suitable for setups in which scoring isn't used.
+  - Question resolution details: This is more of a modeling question, and thus might be more suitable for setups in which scoring isn't used.
 A resolution council could also resolve this question, though that feels like it defeats the point a bit, since the resolution council wouldn't necessarily have more information than other forecasters.

 - ★★★ (UF) How likely is the first model trained with 10/100/1000/10k/100k of GPT4's compute to send out unauthorized copies of itself across the internet?
   - Two possible question operationalization options: